identd113/hdhr_VCR-AS/README.md

 2. Choose "Save as..." in the File Menu.
 3. Save as "Application" and check "Stay open after run handler"  **MUST** be checked for this to work.
 4. Save the file with the name hdhr_VCR.
 I save this in the Application Folder.
-5. Now we have a compliled application, we want to open it.
+5. Now we have a compiled application, we want to open it.

 When you first run this, OSX will prompt multiple times for various system permissions.
 Please grant all of these.

 6. You will then be presented with options to see the existing shows, add a show, or "Run"
 * More about "Run" later.

+Let's start with "Add", as this is the main function.

 ![Title Screen](title.png)